clarkcarter/bg-color/README.md

 # Background Color Changer

-### Date created
-29th Aug 2017

 ### Description
 This is part of my 'learning to code in React' self directed project.
-This app changes the background color of the page to a new random color when you click the button.
+The amazing, world-altering thing this app does is change the background color of the page to a new random color when you click the button.
 Woah!

 ---